Spike detection from inaccurate samplings: Quantitative localization in the general frame

 \begin{defn}[Quadratic isolation condition] We say that a finite set $\mathbf S=\{T_1,\ldots,T_s\}\subset\mathbb T$ satisfies the quadratic isolation condition with parameters $C_{a}>0$ and $0<C_{b}<1$, denoted by $\mathrm{QIC}(C_{a}, C_{b})$, if and only if for all $(\theta_k)_{k=1}^{s}\in\mathbb R^{s}$, there exists $P\in\mathrm{Span}(\mathbf F)$ such that for all $k=1,\ldots,s$, $P(T_k)=\exp(-\mathbf{i}\theta_k)$, and

 \end{defn}

 \ni Before stating the theorem, we would like to point out that, under general conditions \cite{krein1977markov}, the solutions of the convex program \eqref{def:Blasso} always contain an atomic solution with support of size less than $m+2$.
-Moreover, this solution can be calculated from the solution of the convex dual problem, see Section \ref{sec:NumericalExperiments} for further details.
-Therefore, we will always consider an atomic solution of BLASSO:
+Moreover, this solution can be computed from the solution of the convex dual problem in the Fourier frame, see \cite{candes2012towards} for instance.
+Therefore, we can always consider an atomic solution of BLASSO:

 \ni We begin with a first result showing that, even with a small regularization parameter $\lambda$, the large spikes of BLASSO detect the original support points.
 Thereafter, we will denote

 and $\mathcal F(c_{0},\mathbf S)$ its complement, or $ \mathcal N$ and $\mathcal F$ for short.